A further raft of UK petfood brands are set to come to market by the end of the year as the M&A market begins to thaw in the aftermath of lockdown.

 Harris Williams is also handling the sale of ECI-owned MPM Products, which makes petfood brands Applaws, Encore and Reveal.

-The Grocer revealed in March that the active sales process was paused due to the coronavirus crisis.
+The Grocer revealed in March that the active sales process was paused due to the coronavirus crisis and market uncertainty caused by the outbreak.
 However, dealmaking sources believe the MPM process is set to be reignited before the year’s end.

 These latest deals follow fevered activity in the sector in 2020, with Forthglade’s sale last week, Lily’s Kitchen (also previously owned by L Catterton) being bought by Nestlé Purina and a £20m fundraising of online brand Butternut Box in February.